Rachdyan/african-shs-data-extraction/README.md

 # About The Project

-The goal of this project is to extract African's SHS data from complex PDF files into excel files using R.
+The goal of this project is to extract African's SHS data from complex PDF files into excel files using R. This project leverages R pdftools and tabulizer package to read pdf files and transform it to tidy excel files.

 ## Data